tensorlakeai/indexify/README.md

 <div align="center"><img src="./docs/images/PDF_Exatraction_Demo-VEED.gif" style="width:75%"></div>

 *Indexify running PDF Extraction on a cluster of 3 machines. (top left) - A GPU accelerated machine running document layout and OCR model on a PDF, (bottom left) - chunking texts, embedding image and text using CLIP and a text embedding model. (top right) - A function writing image and text embeddings to ChromaDB.
-All three processes are running in parallel and coordinated by Indexify server.*
+All three functions of the workflow are running in parallel and coordinated by Indexify server.*

 > [!NOTE]
 > Indexify is the Open-Source core compute engine that powers Tensorlake's Serverless Workflow Engine for processing unstructured data.